 According to Article 38 of Law 2277 of 2023, as of January 1, 2023 this tax is levied on the accumulation of liquid patrimony (assets minus liabilities) or savings of individuals, illiquid successions and even non-residents.
 With a value equal to or higher than 72,000 UVT (Approx. 3,054 million Colombian pesos).
 This is undoubtedly one of the most controversial issues of the reform.
 Experts argue that it is a double taxation, since the patrimony in essence is made up of income that most likely was already subject to income or dividend tax.
 The wealth they have in Colombia and even abroad is taxed, and for non-residents, The wealth they have in the country is taxed.

 Those individuals with assets over 3,000 million Colombian pesos (about US$ 695,000) would pay 0.5% and the tax rate would double to 1% for individuals whose assets exceed 5,174 million (about US$ 1,157,000).
 There is a rate of 1.5% for assets over 10.135 million.
 This tax will be applicable until 2026.
-Individuals may exclude up to 508.944 million of patrimonial value of the house or apartment used for habitation.
-But all other assets should be considered.
-For this reason, many wealthy Colombians have started to sell assets here in Colombian and move them abroad where the DIAN and Colombian Government is less likely to be able to measure them.
+Individuals may exclude up to COP 508 milliones of patrimonial value of the house or apartment used for habitation.
+Because of this exemption, for the year 2023, only expats with assets in Colombia of more than COP 3.5 mil millones will be subject to this tax.
+Investors that are considering buying properties for more than this amount should consult a tax accountant about ways to minimize this tax burden.

 Impuesto de Timbre Nacional